Australian court rejects Novak Djokovic's deportation appeal | DW | 16.01.2022

 Djokovic spent Saturday night in an immigration detention hotel in Melbourne, but was allowed to leave on Sunday to meet with his legal team, under the watch of immigration officials.

-Hawke's lawyers argue that Djokovic is a "talisman of a community of anti-vaccine sentiment."
+Hawke's lawyers had earlier argued that Djokovic is a "talisman of a community of anti-vaccine sentiment."

-Hawke's legal team referenced the star's attendance of a French media interview while he was infectious after testing positive for COVID-19 in December.

 "The minister took the view that his presence in Australia would encourage people to emulate his apparent disregard for ... safety measures,'' lawyer Stephen Lloyd said.